Gluten Free Key Lime Cheesecake Bars

 Directions:

-1. Preheat oven to 375 degrees F. Line an 8 x 8 inch baking pan with aluminum foil, making sure that 2 sides have at least a 2 inch overhang for easy removal.
-Then lightly spray foil with cooking spray.
+1. Preheat oven to 375 degrees F. Line an 8-inch by 8-inch ovenproof baking pan with aluminum foil, making sure that 2 sides have at least a 2-inch overhang for easy removal.
+Lightly spray foil with cooking oil.

-4. Pour and evenly spread the batter into the prepared graham cracker crust pan.
-Bake for 65-70 minutes, remove pan from oven to a wire rack.
-Filling will be just a little jiggly in the center, this is normal, it will continue to cook when cooling and will set up when refrigerated.
-Let cool for 1 hour.
-Cover pan with plastic wrap and then refrigerate for a minimum of 6 hours or overnight.
+4. Pour the stand mixer bowl batter over the graham cracker crust and level out with a flat rubber spatula.
+Bake for 65-70 minutes, remove pan from oven to a wire rack to cool.
+Filling will be just a little jiggly in the center, this is normal, it will continue to cook when cooling and will set up later when refrigerated.
+Let cool for 1 hour, then cover pan with plastic wrap and refrigerate for a minimum of 6 hours or overnight.

-5. Remove pan from refrigerator and lift out cheesecake using the aluminum foil overhang.
+5. Remove pan from refrigerator and lift out the cheesecake using the aluminum foil overhang.
+Remove foil.
 Dip a knife in a tall glass of water and cut the cheesecake into bars.
 Wipe the knife with a paper towel and dip again in water between cuts as needed.

-*Note: This recipe is based on whole graham crackers that are partially crushed (about smaller then a petite green pea) into crumbs that are not over crushed.
-Don’t use store bought graham cracker crumbs, because they are like the consistency of flour.
-This crust recipe uses a little more butter than the usual recipe.
-By using a larger crumb(s) type crust and upping the butter allows the crumbs to soak up the butter, resulting in a moist and thick dense crust that is to die for.
+*Notes: This recipe is based on whole graham crackers that are partially crushed (a little smaller than a petite green pea) into crumbs that are not over crushed.
+By using a larger crumb(s) type crust and upping the butter allows the crumbs to soak up the butter, resulting in a moist and dense crust that is to die for.